Everyone was very friendly. Was very pleased with our visit.

 • You may return to non-physical work the next day.

-• A pressure dressing over the incision site is left in place for 24-48 hours.
+• A pressure dressing is left in place over the incision site for 24-48 hours.

 • You should keep the surgical site dry for 24 hours.
 You can shower after 24 hours.